RareSkills/blog/gas-optimization/gas-optimization.md

 <a id="viewer-do9b4"></a>
 ### 8. Using unsafeAccess on arrays to avoid redundant length checks

-An alternative to using mappings to avoid the length checks that solidity does when reading from arrays (while still using arrays), is using the unsafeAccess function in Openzeppelin's [Arrays.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Arrays.sol) library.
+An alternative to using mappings to avoid the length checks that solidity does when reading from arrays (while still using arrays), is using the unsafeAccess function in OpenZeppelin's [Arrays.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/Arrays.sol) library.
 This allows developers to directly access values of any given index of an array while skipping the length overflow check.
 It's still important to only use this if you are sure that indexes parsed into the function cannot exceed the length of the array parsed in.

 <a id="viewer-eutn0"></a>
 ### 9. Use bitmaps instead of bools when a significant amount of booleans are used